Distributive-Network/use-dcp-worker/README.md

   - `computeGroups?: []`: List of compute groups the worker is in and the authorization to join them.
 A compute group is to be described as `{ joinKey: 'exampleGroup', joinSecret: 'password' }`.
   - `jobAddresses?: []`: If populated, worker will only fetch slices from jobs corresponding to the job addresses in this list.
   - `maxWorkingSandboxes?: integer | undefined`: Maximum number of sandboxes allowed to do work.
 If `undefined`, then the Supervisor will determine a safe limit, based off of machine hardware.
-  - `paymentAddress: Keystore | Address | String`: A Keystore or Address (`dcp.wallet.Address`) identifying a DCP Bank Account to deposit earned DCCs.
-An address string can also be supplied.
+  - `paymentAddress: Keystore | Address | String`: A Keystore, Address (`dcp.wallet.Address`) or string identifying a DCP Bank Account to deposit earned DCCs.
   - `shouldStopWorkerImmediately?: boolean`: If true, when the worker is called to stop, it will terminate all working sandboxes without waiting for them to finish.
 If false, the worker will wait for all sandboxes to finish computing before terminating.

 Note: Learn more about `Keystore` and `Address` in our [Wallet API documentation](https://docs.dcp.dev/specs/wallet-api.html).

 ## Returns
-The `useDCPWorker` hook returns an object with the following properties:
+This hook returns an object with the following properties:
+- `worker: Worker`: Refer to the [Worker API documentation](https://docs.dcp.dev/specs/worker-api.html).
+- `workerOptions: Proxy`: This is the options Proxy object passed to the worker constructor.
+Editing `workerOptions` is as simple as mutating this object. `paymentAddress` and `maxWorkingSandboxes` are saved to local storage (if enabled) and a component update/re-render is triggered when either property is mutated.
+Refer to `workerOptions` in Parameters to learn more about all properties on this Proxy object.
 - `workerState: object`: Stores status of worker states.
-  - `isLoaded: boolean`: True once worker is properly initialized.
+  - `isLoaded: boolean`: True once the worker is properly initialized.
-  - `working: boolean`: True if worker is doing work, false otherwise.
+  - `working: boolean`: True if the worker is doing work, false otherwise.
-  - `willWork: boolean`: True when worker is starting to do work, false when worker is stopping.
+  - `willWork: boolean`: True when the worker is starting to do work, false when the worker is stopping.
-  - `fetching: boolean`: True when the worker is fetching for slices to compute.
+  - `fetching: boolean`: True when the worker is fetching for slices to compute, false otherwise.
-  - `submitting: boolean`: True when the worker is submitting results to the scheduler.
+  - `submitting: boolean`: True when the worker is submitting results to the scheduler, false otherwise.
-  - `error: Error | boolean`: Set when a worker has occured, false otherwise.
+  - `error: Error | boolean`: Set when a worker error has occured, false otherwise.
-  - `workingSandboxes: number`: Number of sandboxes currently doing work.
+  - `workingSandboxes: integer`: Number of sandboxes currently doing work.
 - `workerStatistics: object`: Stores a global count of worker statistics for a browser session.
   - `slices: number`: Number of slices completed.
   - `credits: BigNumber`: Total credits earned.
-  - `computeTime: number`: Total time computed in seconds.
+  - `computeTime: number`: Total time computed (ms).
-- `workerOptionsState: object`: Refer to `workerOptions` in Parameters.
-This is to be treated as a read-only object, mutating it will not update worker options.
-- `sandboxes: object`: List of Sandbox objects of sandboxes currently working.
-Sandbox objects consist of the properties: `id`, `isWorking`, `public`, `sliceStartTime`, and `progress`.
-- `setWorkerOptions: function`: This method updates the `workerOptions` object.
-The method accepts an object as a parameter and does a leaf merge on the original `workerOptions` object, however, only on the first layer of properties.
-For example, `setWorkerOptions({ paymentAddress: 'some address' })` will only update the `paymentAddress` property of `workerOptions` and preserve the rest of the object. `setWorkerOptions({ allowOrigins: { any: ['origin'] } })` will update the entirety of `allowOrigins` instead of just `allowOrigins.any`.
-- `startWorker: function`: This method starts the worker.
-- `stopWorker: function`: This method stops the worker.
-- `toggleWorker: function`: This method starts/stops the worker.

-# Changelog
+Note: Learn more about `Sandbox` in our [Sandbox API](https://docs.dcp.dev/specs/worker-api.html#sandbox-api) & [Compute API](https://docs.dcp.dev/specs/compute-api.html#definitions) docs.

-## 1.0.0
+## Managing Origins

+The `worker` returned has the `originManager` property, which is an instance of the `OriginAccessManager` class responsible for managing the worker's allowed origins. `originManager` is `undefined` until the worker is properly initialized.

+Upon construction of the worker, the worker options `allowOrigins` property is read into the construction of the `OriginAccessManager`.
+Properties of `allowOrigins` translate to a _purpose_ on the OAM, with their values, being a list of origins, are added under that _purpose_ (and `null` _key_).
+The `any` property translates to a `null` _purpose_, which matches any _purpose_.
+For example, `isAllowed` will return `true` for origins stored under a `null` _purpose_, regardless the _purpose_ and _key_ combination queried.

+### OriginAccessManager Methods
+- `add(origin, purpose, key):` Adds (allows) the _origin_ under the _purpose_ and _key_.
+A `null` _purpose_ and/or _key_ will match any _purpose_ and/or _key_, respectively.
+- `remove(origin, purpose, key):` Removes (un-allows) the _origin_ under the _purpose_ and _key_.
+A `null` purpose and/or key will __not__ match any _purpose_ and/or _key_.
+- `remove_byKey(key):` Removes all origins for all purposes under the _key_.
+A `null` _key_ is not accepted, must be a string.
+- `getAllowList(purpose, key):` returns a list of origins under the _purpose_ and _key_.
+A `null` _purpose_ is not accepted, must be a string.
+Previously added origins under `null` _purpose_ and/or _key_ will match any _purpose_ and/or _key_, respectively.
+- `isAllowed(origin, purpose, key):` returns `true` if _origin_ is allowed under the _purpose_ and _key_.
+A `null` _purpose_ is not accepted, must be a string.
+Previously added origins under `null` _purpose_ and/or _key_ will match any _purpose_ and/or _key_, respectively.
+# Change log
+- __1.0.0__ - Feb 28, 2023
-- initial release.
+  - Inital Release
+- __1.0.1__ - Mar 1, 2023
+  - Added src/ directory to published files to support source map
+- __1.0.2__ - Mar 23, 2023
+  - local storage will only save paymentAddress and maxWorkingSandbox props
+  - workerOptions source always coming from dcpConfig
+  - added delay between quick worker fetching states
+  - Quality of life + maintainability improvements
+- __1.1.0__ - May
+  - now returning the worker itself and the workerOptions used to configure it
+  - proper handling of race-condition in constructing the worker when/if the hook is executed multiple times at once
+  - workerOptions passed to worker constructor and returned is a Proxy now
+    - needed reflect changes to paymentAddress and maxWorkingSandbox props to local storage and trigger component update/re-render
+  - removed workerState.isLoaded since now we are returning the worker
+    - !isLoaded === !worker
+  - removed workerOptionsState, start/stop/toggleWorker, sandboxes, originManager
+    - these are all API methods of the worker
+  - removed applyWorkerOptions since editing workerOptions should be done by directly mutating workerOptions
+  - improved error handling
+  - quality of life improvements

 # License
 Please refer to the [LICENSE](LICENSE) file for more information.